cityofaustin/vision-zero/README.md

 npm install
 ```

-7. Finally, start the app
+7. Finally, start the app - visit [http://localhost:3002](http://localhost:3002) with your browser to see the result

 ```
 npm run dev